t-m-comp/logbot2020/README.md

 `python build_ino.py -h`

 # How to generate a decision tree
-You can easily generate a decision tree for activity recognition (cpp code) by simply executing the python file as follows.
+You can easily generate a decision tree for activity recognition (cpp code) by simply executing a python file.
+Please go to `LogbotTreeBuilding` for more detail.

-`python gentree_ino.py`

 Note that please specify the path of training data in the code.